 Homemade blueberry sauce is the perfect topping for pancakes, cheesecake or ice cream.
 You can make it with fresh or frozen berries, and it comes together in under 15 minutes.
 Sweet & juicy – this fresh blueberry sauce recipe will transform any dessert.

 This easy homemade blueberry sauce is the perfect topping for just about anything.
 It transforms everyday pancakes into a restaurant-worthy fare, or a simple (even store bought) cheesecake into a complete showstopper.

 It’s so much better than just topping your dessert with fresh blueberries.
 It’s juicier, sweeter, and the liquidy parts can drizzle into every little nook and cranny of your waffles or ice cream sundae.

 How to Make Homemade Blueberry Sauce

-To make this homemade blueberry sauce, you only need a few ingredients:
+To make the sauce, you only need a few ingredients: